ochotonida/trofers/README.md

   mode will also set the item.
 Right-clicking with an empty hand will remove it.

 * `Animation`: Controls the animation of the item.
 There are currently 3 animations:
-  `"Static"`, `"Spinning"` and `"Tumbling"`.
+  `"Fixed"`, `"Spinning"` and `"Tumbling"`.
 While in creative mode, right-clicking a trophy with a stick will cycle through the animations.

 * `AnimationSpeed`: Controls the speed of the animation (Default: 1).
 Animation speed can currently only be changed by editing NBT.